AGhost-7/docker-dev/README.md

 Tags Available:
 - `devops`: Python image with additional tools (e.g., terraform) for devops related tasks.
+- `e2e-dev`: `nodejs-dev` with extra stuff to write end to end tests with playwright, cucumber, etc.

 ### Database Images
 - `pg-dev`: Postgresql image with pgcli, a command line client with